Hitting the Highlands in a campervan

 Eilean Donan Castle (©VisitBritain)

 Also close by is Eilean Donan Castle which must be one of, if not the most photographed building in Scotland.
 This 13th century fortress, on a tiny island accessed by a handsome stone bridge, is framed by towering peaks and washed by waters that change from pewter to ebony in the flicker of a cloud.
+Scotland is indubitably home to some of the UK's best castles, which makes it the perfect destination for exploring the rich history that accompanies these majestic structures.

 An ideal base for Munro baggers